 Just as in many other Southeast Asian cuisines, rice is the staple diet in a Malay meal.
 And just as in many other Southeast Asian countries, it is usually eaten together with meat and vegetable dishes, curries and condiments like the Malay sambal sauce.
 During a typical Malay lunch or dinner, these dishes are placed in the center of the table to be shared by all the diners.

 Originally a sea-faring people, the Malays include a lot of seafood in their diet.
-Fish, squids, prawns and crabs regularly show up in Malay dishes, as do chicken, beef and mutton.
-Meats and seafoods are often marinated with special concoctions of herbs and spices before being cooked.
+Fish, squids, prawns, and crabs regularly show up in Malay dishes, as do chicken, beef, and mutton.
+Meats and seafood are often marinated with special concoctions of herbs and spices before being cooked.
 Vegetables are usually stir-fried although it is also popular to eat some vegetables raw and dipped in sambal belachan, a spicy chilly condiment.